Plain English Summary

 Primary outcome measure

-Hip function measured using Oxford Hip Score (OHS); Timepoint(s): 12 months
+Hip function measured using Oxford Hip Score (OHS) at 12 months

 Secondary outcome measures